Herb Basics (for cooking purposes)

 - Use tender herbs toward the end of cooking or for garnish (cooking kills the taste).

-- Use woody herbs during cooking to infuse flavor.
+- Use woody herbs during cooking in dishes that require longer cooking times to infuse flavor.

-- For all herbs, gently rub leaves before adding to food to release their flavor.
+- For all herbs, gently rub leaves before adding them to food to release their flavor.

 Stems or no stems?